habteg97/SQL_Dev_haf/README.md

-SQL code project developing banking database and practicing the DDL, DML, and other basic sql concepts
+Designing and developing a banking database management system and manipuating the DB by applying DDL, DML, and other T-sql languages.